deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 They swung into place.
 As Firth set up shop notionally "above" the life raft to keep an eye on its velocity relative to *Caledonia*, Adam went with Sikes and Burgess joined Vandenberg in approaching antipodal spots on the rim of the little craft, where the two Defenders set to work welding larger versions of their suits' KMPs to it while the Protectors held them in place.

-It didn't take long before Rebar reported "*Done*." prompting a quiet cuss from Sikes.
+It didn't take long before REBAR reported "*Done*." prompting a quiet cuss from Sikes.

 "*Done.
 I owe you fifty."*

 "*Damn right you do.
-Righteous, over to you."*
+RIGHTEOUS, over to you."*

 The five of them settled on the life raft and held on as Firth took over piloting it into *Caledonia*'s waiting flight deck.